Skip to content

 Step 2 - Recording Some Steps

-Now you should open up the application you want to record from.
-In this example we shall be testing the built-in Microsoft Paint application.
-This is a good candidate for manual testing as a lot of the functionality is hard to test automatically since there is a simple drawing canvas rather than discrete buttons and data elements to test.
+Now, open the application you want to record.
+In this example, we will be testing the built-in Microsoft Paint application.
+This is a good candidate for manual testing, as much of its functionality is difficult to test automatically due to its simple drawing canvas rather than discrete buttons and data elements.

-To make sure that we have screenshots recorded, whilst keeping the size of the screenshots reasonable, use the following recording options:
+To ensure that screenshots are recorded while keeping their size reasonable, use the following recording options:

 manual_recording_2

-Now click the Record Manual button and choose MS-Paint from the list of running applications in Select Application to Record dialog and then click 'Select' to start recording.
+Now click the Record Manual button and choose MS-Paint from the list of running applications in the Select Application to Record dialog, then click 'Select' to begin recording.

-As you click through the application, the recording will display the list of steps and actions being captured:
+As you interact with the application, the recording displays the captured steps and actions:

 manual_recording_3